darkerego/multicall_scanner/README.md

 <p>
 I am currently using ankr.com for all of my RPC's.
 It only costs $15 per month, and that's sufficient for a decent amount of scans.
+You can simply specify the networks you want to scan like:

+`--networks ethereum arbitrum bsc`
 </p>

 #### Example usage